pjtunstall/filler/README.md

 ## Context

 This project is an implementation of the [01Edu version](https://github.com/01-edu/public/tree/master/subjects/filler) of an exercise called filler.

-The challenge is to create a bot that can compete against others in a game of placing variously shapes on a rectangular playing area.
-We're given several executable files: a so-called "game engine" and four AI opponents.
-When run with the appropriate command-line arguments, the game engine will run the student bot together with one of the given bots.
-It will send random shapes (like generalized Tetris shapes) to each bot in turn along with the current state of the board.
+The challenge is to create a bot (program) that can defeat another bot at a game played on a rectangular board.
+We're given several executable files: a so-called "game engine" and four opponents.
+When run, the game engine will launch the two bots specified by command-line arguments.
+It will send random shapes (like generalized Tetris shapes) to each bot in turn along with the current state of play.
 The bot must place this shape on the board in such a way that precisely one cell (character) of the new shape overlaps with one of the shapes it placed previously, thus increasing its territory.
-It mustn't overlap any cell of any of the opponent's territory.
+It mustn't overlap any cell of the opponents territory.

 Points are awarded for every shape placed.
 The instructions don't say whether shapes are worth equal points.

 A small technicality, which I'll just mention here to clarify the terminology, is that the shape that a bot receives is actually sent embedded in a rectangle as in the following examples.
-The rectangle is referred to as a piece.
-The instructions offer the following examples of pieces.
+The surrounding rectangle is referred to as a piece.
+The instructions offer the following examples of pieces.[^1]

 ```
 Piece 2 2:
-.#
-#.
+.O
+O.

 Piece 5 4:
-.##..
-.##..
-..#..
-...#.
+.OO..
+.OO..
+..O..
+...O.

 Piece 6 3:
-.##...
-###...
-#..#..
+.OO...
+OOO...
+O..O..
 ```

 To place a piece, a bot writes its coordinates (i.e., we must infer, the coordinates of its top left corner) to stdout, separated by a space and followed by a newline.

-To be valid, a move must not extend the player's territory outside the edges of the Anfield.
+To be valid, a move must not extend the player's territory outside the edges of the board.

 Eventually one of the players will run out of space and should then make an illegal move: "If your robot can't place anymore peaces\[sic\] he should still return a result (even if invalid), our robots for example return `0 0\n`, when they can't place any more pieces."
 The instructions don't say whether this forced invalid move has to be correctly formatted, although this might be implicit in the audit question "Can you confirm that the project runs correctly?"
 If one player crashes or fails to send anything till the game engine imposes a timeout (by default 10s, but configurable), they lose and the game ends there.